Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 Which meant it was her turn.
 She left him to fidget out the small adjustments for himself, and retired to don her own accoutrements.
 The embodiments and representatives of Gaoian civilization had matters of the grandest significance to discuss with the galaxy today.
 Anything less than her best would not do.

 But Naydra prided herself that her best, was *the* best.
-They would shine bright, stand proud…
+They would shine bright, stand proud...

 And the peoples of the galaxy would, at last, listen.
 Of that, she had no doubt.